M-SinaSalahshour/M-SinaSalahshour/README.md

-# Hello, I'm Magna 👋
+# Hello, I'm Sina 👋

 I’m a web developer, Blender artist, and tech enthusiast.
 I love building projects that are both functional and creative.
 When I’m not coding or modeling in Blender, you can probably find me playing volleyball or gaming.